Skip to main content

 Photo LibraryNSPhotoLibraryUsageDescriptionUpload documents from device gallery✅ Yes

-NFCNFCReaderUsageDescriptionRead NFC chips in passports/ID cards⚠️ If using NFC
+NFCNFCReaderUsageDescriptionRead NFC chips in passports/ID cards⚠️ Full SDK only

 LocationNSLocationWhenInUseUsageDescriptionGeolocation for fraud prevention❌ Optional